jcmf/glulx-strings/gulpfile.coffee.md

 can.
 Let's start with that.

 Let's use the default task for now?
-Maybe later if I have more than one I can name them after the corresponding npm package.json hook.
+Maybe later if I have more than one I can name them after the corresponding `package.json` hook.
 Right now I just have a `prepublish` hook which I'm running via `npm install`, mostly to save me the trouble of having to worry about a global CoffeeScript install.